 1. Zoom Meetings

 Zoom Meetings allow users to connect through audio & video.
 It is also the most commonly used and popular service provided by Zoom.
 Meetings also include Zoom chat, allowing users to share text, images, audio files & content.

 The basic plan is free, but it has restrictions like a 40-minute time limit & 100 participants at most for the group meetings.
 Zoom offers Pro, Business & Enterprise plans for small teams, small & medium-sized businesses & large enterprises respectively, with features suited as per the size and the needs of the customer.

 2. Zoom Rooms

-If the customers already have conference rooms set up using Polycom, Cisco, or Lifesize equipment, they can use the Zoom conference room connector to start Zoom Meetings directly from existing conference room systems.
+Suppose the customers already have conference rooms set up using Polycom, Cisco, or Lifesize equipment.
+In that case, they can use the Zoom conference room connector to start Zoom Meetings directly from existing conference room systems.